Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Related Works

-Alternatively, humanoid animation can also be addressed through pose-conditioned 3D reconstruction or generation.
+Alternatively, character posing can be formulated through the lens of pose-conditioned 3D generation.
 Recent approaches~\cite{yan2025posemaster,hunyuan3domni} manage to integrate skeletal conditioning into 3D generative pipelines.
-However, they often struggle with precise and generalizable pose control due to the sparse and complex mapping between skeletal pose and geometry.
-In parallel, template-based frameworks~\cite{liao2024tada, huang2024dreamwaltzg} introduce canonical human templates~\cite{loper2015smpl,pavlakos2019smplx} and learn deformation fields to preserve topology and motion consistency.
-More recent work~\cite{wang2025wonderhuman} unifies geometry, pose, and appearance generation in a feed-forward paradigm.
-Nevertheless, current pose-conditioned 3D generation models still fail to achieve an ideal balance between output quality and pose conformance.
+However, they often struggle with precise and generalizable pose control due to the sparse and complex mapping between skeletal signals and dense 3D geometry.
+In parallel, template-based frameworks~\cite{liao2024tada, huang2024dreamwaltzg} employ canonical human templates~\cite{loper2015smpl,pavlakos2019smplx} alongside learned deformation fields to maintain structural consistency.
+However, this heavy reliance on human-specific templates inherently restricts their generalizability to highly stylized characters.
+More recent work~\cite{wang2025wonderhuman} unifies geometry, pose, and appearance generation within a feed-forward paradigm.
+Nevertheless, current pose-conditioned 3D generation models generally fail to achieve an ideal balance between high-fidelity detail preservation and strict pose conformance.